• Home

 The bankruptcy alternative

 Clients walk into my office hoping that I have a magic wand, The Alternative to Bankruptcy, that I can wave and allow them to solve the debt problem without bankruptcy.
-For most, there is no such secret, unknown cure to debt.
+For most, there is no such secret, unknown cure for debt.

 A university study done about 20 years ago found that one in 7 American families would be better off if they filed bankruptcy.
 At the time, about one in 17 families actually filed.
 My experiences over 40 years of practicing bankruptcy law suggest that the finding remains true today.